Woorank/woorank-theme/README.md

 ## Development instructions

-+ Create a AWS config file on the root folder of the project with following fields:
++ Create a AWS config file called `awsConfig.json` on the root folder of the project with following fields:

 ```json
 {